 Traveling to Spain as a minor depends on two factors: your nationality and when you turn 18.

-The most complete information is available on our Visas for Spain page.
+While your consulate is the best source of visa requirements, additional information is available on our Visas for Spain page.